Rheumatoid Arthritis and Your Kidneys

 Safeguard Your Kidneys

-If you have rheumatoid arthritis, you can protect your kidneys in several ways.
+You can protect your kidneys in several ways:

 - Make sure your RA is well controlled.
 The better inflammation is controlled, the more protected your kidneys should be.